Clinician’s Corner

 You do not have to be an expert on environmental issues, but knowledge is power.
 It is good to have enough information to be helpful.

-• The Medical Society Consortium on Climate & Health is offering a 6-part climate communications training series on Tuesdays, from June 4, 2024 through August 20, 2024, 3 PM ET.
+The Medical Society Consortium on Climate & Health is offering a 6-part climate communications training series on Tuesdays, from June 4, 2024 through August 20, 2024, 3 PM ET.
 It builds on their series last year, which is available on line.
-All 2023 session recordings can be found here.
+Session recordings can be found here.

 This years offerings: